pbudzik/legion/README.md

   (GET "/user/:id" my-handler))
 ```
 ### Defining service consumer ###

+By convention it is GET.
+It will build a dedicated consumer function to GET this
+service with an argument "id".

 ```clj
 (defclient get-user {:cluster "my-cluster" :uri "/user"} [id])
 ```
+It also creates a function to destroy it when done to disconnect from the cluster.

 ### Consuming services ###
 ```clj
 (let [services (cluster-start "my-cluster" 8080 my-services)]